gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 </header>
 ```

-Here instead of using hard coded values, we are using variables for the three different parameters, that will be passed
+Here instead of using hard coded values, we are using values for the three different parameters, that will be passed
 on to this snippet.
 For example inside _index.html_, remove the Page Header section of the code
 and add this one `{% include %}` tag to include the code inside _page_header.html_.